cm3/iaia2025data/README.md

     - Position: Ph.D.
 Student

 ## Description
 This dataset documents the relationship between public comments and subsequent revisions made between two versions of the Sixth Basic Environment Plan.
 It provides structured analysis on whether and how revisions reflected public input.
+The dataset builds upon the correspondence between public comments and revisions in the Sixth Basic Environment Plan (Draft to Final Proposal), and is supported by structured metadata for the correspondence between public comments and the final plan revisions.

 ### Columns in `diff_and_corresp.csv` (final output):
 - **Column A**: Assigned ID of each revision